ai/size-limit/README.md

    ]
    ```

-Each section in config could have options:
+Each section in the config could have options:

 * **path**: relative paths to files.
 The only mandatory option.
   It could be a path `"index.js"`, a pattern `"dist/app-*.js"`
   or an array `["index.js", "dist/app-*.js"]`.
 * **entry**: when using a custom webpack config, a webpack entry could be given.
   It could be a string or an array of strings.
-  By default the total size of all entry points will be checked.
+  By default, the total size of all entry points will be checked.
 * **limit**: size or time limit for files from `path` option.
 It should be
   a string with a number and unit.
 Format: `100 B`, `10 KB`, `500 ms`, `1 s`.
 * **name**: the name of this section.
 It will be useful only